davideliason/davethemaker.com/source/_posts/Creating-a-VPC-With-a-Single-Public-Facing-EC2-Instance.md

 date: 2018-08-01 17:03:27 -0700
 category:
 - backend
+tags:
-tags: AWS Resources
+- AWS Resources
+- VPC
+- EC2
 ---

-I wanted to share how I successfully created an EC2 instance within a VPC instance, using a custom route table and connected to an internet gateway.
+I wanted to share how I successfully created an **EC2 instance** within a **VPC** instance, using a **custom route table** and connected to an **internet gateway**.
 I find working with the cloud to be super interesting, but there's a lot of moving parts, and I thought it'd be helpful to share this successful step with other interested parties.

 So the goal was multifold: to create a VPC, a NACL, a route table, an internet gateway, a subnet, and a security group.
 Also, to spin up an EC2 instance within one of two subnets, the one which is public facing and internet accessible.